-The Beef Farmers of Ontario (BFO) appreciates the opportunity to provide comments as part of the Ontario Ministry of the Environment and Climate Change (MOECC) consultation on low carbon transportation fuels in Ontario and amendments to Ethanol in Gasoline regulation under the Environmental Protection Act.
-BFO represents the 19,000 beef farmers across Ontario by advocating in the areas of policy planning, industry development and research, animal health and welfare, and domestic and export market development.
+The Beef Farmers of Ontario (BFO) appreciates the opportunity to provide comments as part of the Ministry of the Environment, Conservation and Parks (MECP) consultation on increasing the renewable content in fuels, specifically the proposal to increase the ethanol content mandate to 15% as early as 2025.
+BFO represents the 19,000 beef farmers across Ontario by advocating in the areas of policy planning, industry development and research, environment, animal health and welfare, and domestic and export market development.